 - Clearly documented expectations enable teachers to grow relational trust and work collaboratively to improve outcomes for children.
-These expectations align well with relevant early childhood education resources and research. - Strategic planning identifies relevant priorities for children's learning and leaders have recorded the progress made with these goals. - Internal evaluation follows an established framework and leads to improvement in outcomes for children, teachers and whānau.
-The group of services is continuing to grow their understanding about recording the effectiveness of changed practices in relation to improved outcomes for groups of children.
+These expectations are aligned with relevant early childhood education resources, research, and documents. - Strategic planning identifies relevant priorities for children's learning and leaders have recorded the progress made with their goals. - Internal Evaluation follows an established framework and leads to improvement in outcomes for children, teachers and whānau.
+The group of services is continuing to grow their understanding about recording the effectiveness of changed practices in relation to outcomes for groups of children.